- What are the causes of secondary infertility?

 Following are some natural ways of improving your chances of getting pregnant again.

-1. Regular sex:
+1. Regular sex

 Make love regularly as it can optimize your chances of conception (7).
 Do not resist the desire to have sex.
 Indulge in intercourse whenever you and your partner feel like rather than focusing only on those four to five fertile days.
+The American Society of Assisted Reproduction (ASRM) suggests having sex once every other day or in tow to three days to increase your chances of pregnancy.

-2. Improve diet and lifestyle:
+2. Improve diet and exercise

 Both you and your partner should follow a healthy diet and try to maintain an ideal weight.
 Your ideal BMI should be around 19 to 25, or 20 to 25 as some say, for improved chances of ovulation (8).
 Let your partner also check all the possibilities to eating healthily and lead a healthy lifestyle.